I Reviewed 99 Recent Poetry Collections—Here’s What I Found

 He dictates It’s funny, Mom never wanted to die

-in a nursing home
+in a nursing home.
+She spent weeks

 in his house and he washed her, fed her.